ChamiLamelas/Music_Tab_Project/README.md

 ## Future Development

-If interested, here are possible major additions to later versions of the project:
+If interested, here are possible upgrades that would be in later versions of the project.

 * Using keys alongside the input file to output better sheet music that doesn't have to attach "#" to every sharped note.
 * Support for non-standard tuning (G, D, A, E).
 * A version for instruments other than a 4-string bass.
 * Support for other timing identifiers than W, H, Q, E, and S for whole note, half note, quarter note, eighth note, and sixteenth note respectively.
+* Support for extra text being placed at the end of string or timing lines.

 ## Built With